awsdocs/amazon-ec2-user-guide-windows/doc_source/enhanced-networking-ena.md

    1. Choose **Details**\.
 For **Network Connection Details**, check that **Description** is **Amazon Elastic Network Adapter**\.

 1. \(Optional\) Create an AMI from the instance\.
 The AMI inherits the `enaSupport` attribute from the instance\.
 Therefore, you can use this AMI to launch another instance with ENA enabled by default\.
-For more information, see [Creating a custom Windows AMI](Creating_EBSbacked_WinAMI.md)\.
+For more information, see [Create a custom Windows AMI](Creating_EBSbacked_WinAMI.md)\.

 ## Amazon ENA driver versions<a name="ena-adapter-driver-versions"></a>